Expectations for Graduate Students and Postdocs

-Additionally, we expect that you will attend UChicagoGRAD programs and recruitment events for which you have signed up or have been selected, such as information sessions, on campus interviews, treks, job shadowing experiences, and workshops.
+Additionally, UChicagoGRAD expects that you will attend programs and recruitment events for which you have signed up or have been selected, such as information sessions, on campus interviews, treks, job shadowing experiences, and workshops.
 Failure to attend an event or program, especially one for which capacity is limited, reflects poorly on the University and may result in loss of participation privileges for future UChicagoGRAD career events and activities.

 You are expected to attend interviews for which you have been selected.
 Late cancellation or missing a scheduled interview takes away opportunities from your peers and is a violation of professional conduct.
 Failure to attend an interview without appropriate notice (see below) will result in temporary suspension from on-campus recruiting resources for the first offense and permanent account deactivation for repeated offenses.